-C in Provincial English 12 or ENG 096, ENG 098, ESL 090, or placement testing.
+C in one of Provincial English 12, ENG 060, ENG 096, ENG 098, or ESL 090; or placement testing.

 ECC-204 DEVELOPMENTAL JOURNEYS - PART II - ADVANCED

 This course will build on knowledge from Developmental Journey, Part I, and integrate developmental theory at a more advanced level.
 It will include a review of the principles and theories of development, as well as provide opportunities to examine themes that recur throughout the life cycle (e.g. attachment, separation, autonomy).
 Students will be given opportunities to explore critical developmental issues of interest as well as those related specifically to children under three and children with supported child care needs.